RafaelLSuarez1997/CapstoneMJERR/Plans.md

 both(logged and not logged)
--more items appear when you get to the bottom of the page -Have a persistent shopping cart to revisit and pick up where I left off
+-more items appear when you get to the bottom of the page -Have a persistent shopping cart to revisit and pick up where I left off -have a cart that can add more and remove items

 user(not logged in)
--can view the website in its entirety but cant make purchases and no history -taskbar will only have "sign up"
+-non users can do most things but cant have a wishlist and see purchase history -also doesnt have personal info like username and what not

 user(logged in)
 -can see everything and make bids